Photo by Will Brunt

 We are missing seeing you all, our broader community of lab users, audiences and collaborators face to face, but we look forward to welcoming you back to ASCUS as soon as we are able to do so.

-Things have temporarily changed for the ASCUS Team and we want to take this opportunity to congratulate Sarah our former Projects and Communications Coordinator who has left ASCUS to become a mum and to wish Dr Jiri Jirout our former Lab Technician, all the very best as he also leaves ASCUS to make a new home in Czech Republic with his family.
+Things have temporarily changed for the ASCUS Team and we want to take this opportunity to thank Sarah our former Projects and Communications Coordinator and Dr Jiri Jirout our former Lab Technician for their work with us having both left in July this year.
 They will both be missed as part of the day to day fabric of ASCUS but we wish them all the best on their new and exciting journeys.

 However, even though changes are afoot, we are excited about things to come and we are committed to building a new team and reimagining the future for our organisation to best serve you our community.

 From the beginning of July ASCUS resumed operations part time to begin research and development into new ways of working in response to the Covid-19 crisis and to begin preparations for our lab members to return step by step.

 We are working towards the phased reopening of our lab in a reduced capacity to begin with.
 Therefore if all continues as forecast with the current easing of lockdown by the Scottish Government, we plan to be able to facilitate the following: